mavjav-edu/pcc_2e/setup_instructions/troubleshooting_macos.md

 Python 2.7.15
 ```

-If you used the offical Python installer from [python.org](https://python.org/), then **python3** probably points to the version of Python you want Sublime Text to use:
+If you used the official Python installer from [python.org](https://python.org/), then **python3** probably points to the version of Python you want Sublime Text to use:

 ```
 $ python3 --version